Kyriosity/read-write/README+/software/README.md

 [![Four colors of software: black->red->blue->gold](../pencraft/README+/_rsc/_img/darkCode2arcGold.jpg)](../pencraft/README+/_rsc/)

-The colors were inspired by an informal interpretation of the German flag (_Schwarz-Rot-Gold_): from the dark past through the bloody present to the golden future.
+* *The colors were inspired by an informal interpretation of the German flag (_Schwarz-Rot-Gold_): from the dark past through the bloody present to the golden future.
 Since $4>3$ tearful-blue was added for the _design_.

 More colors for DevOps, administration, documentation, testing, and project management?
-With due respect, they are external forces that can be constructive and non- (also neutral).
+The same for DIGITAL ARTISTS With due respect, they are external forces that can be constructive and non- (also neutral).
 Artistically: mix, tint, blur, or shade (if not wash off) the four paints.

 This layered picture won't qualify even for a [local imageboard](../../README+/pencraft/README+/opuses/IT-memes.md) but was intended as a platform for further discussion.
 Let's go.